anhvt116/github-learning/README.md

-File manual.cc contains instructions of manipulating git with github
+File manual.txt contains instructions of manipulating git with github